-Each site's SOP for source documentation should define the extent to which the AE Log CRF will be used as the source document for the data elements.
+Each site's SOP for source documentation should define the extent to which the AE Log CRF will be used as the source document for the data elements on the form.

-Documentation of site-specific delegation of duties should designate study staff authorized by the loR to complete the AE Log CRF.
-Regardless of who initially completes these forms, a clinician listed on the site's FDA Form 1572 should review each AE Log CRF to ensure the accuracy of the data reported and to help maintain consistency of reporting across clinicians.
+Documentation of site-specific delegation of duties should designate study staff authorized by the IoR to complete the AE Log CRF.
+Regardless of who initially completes the form, a clinician listed on the site's FDA Form 1572 should review each AE Log CRF to ensure the accuracy of the data reported and to help maintain consistency of reporting across clinicians.

-If, at any time, site staff has questions about participant safety or reporting clinical events, they should send an email to the MTN-029/IPM 039 Safety Physicians at mtn029safetymd@mtnstopshiv.org.
+If, at any time, site staff have questions about participant safety or reporting clinical events, they should send an email to the MTN-030/IPM 041 Safety Physicians at mtn030safetymd@mtnstopshiv.org.